KurtHamiter/CSNativeUDP/README.md

 ## Methods
 `int Initialize()` -
 Must be called once at the very start of the application.
 Initializes the underlying winsock library.
 Do not call this again before de-initializing.
-Returns a response code; 0 means successful.
+Returns response code 0 if successful.

 `NetworkSocket CreateSocket(int bufferSize)` -
 Creates a new native socket and returns a handle for referencing it. bufferSize parameter is in bytes.

 `int BindSocket(NetworkSocket networkSocket, string ipAddress, ushort port)` - Binds a socket to listen on an IP address and port. ::0 binds to any IP address and should be used by default.
 Port should be any value between 0 & 65535.
-Returns a response code; 0 means successful.
+Returns response code 0 if successful.

 `int SetBlocking(NetworkSocket networkSocket, bool option)` -
 Sets a socket to either blocking or non blocking.
 Sockets are non blocking by default.
-Returns a response code; 0 means successful.
+Returns response code 0 if successful.

 `int Receive(NetworkSocket networkSocket, byte[] writeBuffer, int writeBufferLength, ref NetworkAddress senderAddress)` - Receive available packets from the network queue.
 Writes packet payload to buffer and stores received address info in NetworkAddress struct.